 Central Scotland

-Perth, once the capital of Scotland, is a great tourist destination as it features stunning architecture, a friendly community atmosphere, and the beautiful River Tay which separates the city from one of the country’s biggest attractions – Scone Palace, the former crowning place of Scotland’s royalty.
+Perth, once the capital of Scotland, is a great tourist destination as it features stunning architecture, a friendly community atmosphere, and the beautiful River Tay which separates the city from Scone Palace, the former crowning place of Scotland’s royalty.

-Stirling Castle, a beautiful palace-fortress that rivals Edinburgh Castle, is an absolute must-see, just like the National Wallace Monument which commemorates Sir William Wallace and offers an incredible view of the city and the surrounding landscape.
+Stirling Castle, a beautiful palace-fortress that rivals Edinburgh Castle, is an absolute must-see, just like the National Wallace Monument which commemorates the famed Scottish national hero, William Wallace.

-For a unique experience, Helix Park and The Kelpies, the world’s largest equine sculptures, are just a stone’s throw away while ancient sites like Dunblane Cathedral and Doune Castle (famous for appearing in TV shows such as ‘Outlander’) are an easy drive away.
+For a unique experience, Helix Park and The Kelpies, the world’s largest equine sculptures, are just a stone’s throw away, while ancient sites like Dunblane Cathedral and Doune Castle (famous for appearing in TV shows such as ‘Outlander’) are a short drive away.

 Tayside